klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 But we were not bothered, since individual solutions never can be approximated for long times, regardless of the choice of algorithm.
 Instead, we set out to learn more about Zeitlin's model, which clearly was underexplored and still is.

-The beauty of Zeitlin's model, or *matrix hydrodynamics* as we also call it, is that it maps concepts from hydrodynamics to concepts about matrices, which enables the rich mathematical theory of matrices to be used in new ways.
+The beauty of Zeitlin's model, or *matrix hydrodynamics*, is that it maps concepts from hydrodynamics to concepts about matrices, which enables new mathematical theory of matrices to address old questions about hydrodynamics.
-Furthermore, computers are efficient at computing with matrices, so we can test ideas via computer experiments.
+Furthermore, computers are efficient for matrix calculations, so we can explore theoretical ideas via computer experiments.
 At the same time, the map from a fluid velocity field to a matrix is hard to grasp.
 What do the matrix elements really mean?
 Indeed, these days I often find myself late at night in front of the computer, half asleep, while thinking: